 All equity investments in scope of Ind AS 109 are measured at fair value.
-Equity instruments which are held for trading and contingent consideration recognised by an acquirer in a business combination to which Ind AS103 applies are classified as at FVTPL.
-For all other equity instruments, the Restricted Group may make an irrevocable election to present in other comprehensive income subsequent changes in the fair value.
+Equity instruments which are held for trading and contingent consideration recognised by an acquirer in a business combination to which Ind AS 103 applies are classified as at FVTPL.
+For all other equity instruments, the Restricted Group may make an irrevocable election to present the subsequent changes in the fair value in OCI.
 The Restricted Group makes such election on an instrument-by-instrument basis.
 The classification is made on initial recognition and is irrevocable.

 If the Restricted Group decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the OCI.
-There is no recycling of the amounts from OCI to P&L, even on sale of investment.
+There is no recycling of the amounts from OCI to Statement of Profit and Loss, even on sale of investment.
 However, the Restricted Group may transfer the cumulative gain or loss within equity.

-Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the P&L.
+Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit and Loss.